Check php-fpm-ping¶

 --always-ok Always returns OK.

---response RESPONSE Expected PHP-FPM Ping response.
+--response RESPONSE Expected PHP-FPM ping response string.
 Default: pong

 --severity {warn,crit}